dleehr/DLSFTPClient/README.md

 ## Status

 DLSFTPClient is a work in progress.
 The API is subject to change, and there is still much to do, so I do not recommend using it in a shipping app.
-It's proven a good way to learn a lot of [Grand Central Dispatch](https://developer.apple.com/library/ios/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html).
+However, it's been a good way to learn a lot of [Grand Central Dispatch](https://developer.apple.com/library/ios/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html).

 ## Sample Usage